Local’s Guide to Ketchikan

 • Rental Car– Recommended for longer stays if you plan to hike or want more flexibility in exploring.

-What to See
+What to See in Ketchikan

 Best of Ketchikan

-• Nature & Wildlife-Ketchikan is located in the Tongass National Forest, and is home to a variety of wildlife including Bald Eagles, Harbor Seals, Steller Sea Lions, Humpback Whales, Orcas, Sitka Blacktail Deer, Black Bears, and of course, Salmon.
+• Nature & Wildlife-Ketchikan is located in the Tongass National Forest, and is home to a variety of wildlife including Bald Eagles, Harbor Seals, Steller Sea Lions, Humpback Whales, Orcas, Sitka Black-tailed Deer, Black Bears, and of course, Salmon.

 • Outdoor Recreation-Fishing is popular in the “Salmon Capital of the World”, as well as hiking, camping, and water-based activities like kayaking, paddling, boating etc.